stirkas/gemTest/README.md

 * GNU:   module load PrgEnv-gnu openmpi

 ## Debugging
 Debugging flags for the compilers can be enabled by setting the `DEBUG` flag to 1 in the makefile.
+The makefile is source controlled though so maybe there is a better way to handle this that won't get tracked.